yazhdevi6/randomwalk-web-assessment-level2/README.md

    Guide for cloning Github Repo: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

-2) Intantiate Virtual Studio code or any Development environment of your choice to complete the assessment in your local working directory.
+2) Instantiate Virtual Studio code or any Development environment of your choice to complete the assessment in your local working directory.

 3) Save the files and push it into forked Github github repo.